parrt/msan501-old/notes/stats.md

 The goals of this task is to:

 * refresh your memory of a few point statistics
-* hold data in a list
+* learn to translate math to Python
 * iterate over that data
-* learn to translate math to Python
 * learn to write a few more functions
 * create and import a library